Work to build the route began on 5 March 2018 and will last approximately 40 weeks.

 Edgbaston Park Road to Pebble Mill Road (in central reservation)

-In the week beginning 25 June, work will continue at the junction of Edgbaston Park Road on the installation of kerbs, gullies and new areas of carriageway around the junction.
-Kerbing of the existing refuge island outside Birmingham University will take place and construction of a new central refuge island at the Bournbrook Road junction will continue with kerbs being installed.
+In the week beginning 13 August work will continue at the junction of Edgbaston Park Road on the installation of new signals at the junction.
+Kerbing of the existing refuge island outside Birmingham University will take place and construction of a new central refuge island at the Bournbrook Road junction will continue with kerbs and signal ducting being installed.

 Street lighting ducts to carry wires to connect the new lighting columns for the central cycle way will be installed along with traffic signals ducting works at the junction.